Compare BPO firms, contingency auditors, CPA delivery, and white-label CAM audit software for partner firms serving commercial real estate clients.

 Do outsourced CAM audit firms guarantee recovery?

 Contingency firms charge only on recovery, which aligns their incentive with finding overcharges.
 However, they do not guarantee a specific dollar amount or that any overcharge exists.
-If the reconciliation is accurate, you owe nothing.
 BPO firms and CPA firms charge for their time regardless of findings.
-CAMAudit software charges a flat fee regardless of outcome, and if no overcharges are found, the audit is still documentation that you reviewed the reconciliation.
+CAMAudit does not promise a recovery outcome; it gives partner teams documented findings and review artifacts they can use with their clients.

 For a broader view of all audit options including in-house review, see the full in-house vs. outsourced vs. software comparison.
-If you are deciding between outsourcing a CAM audit and outsourcing a full commercial lease audit, see outsourcing a commercial lease audit: provider guide.
+If you are evaluating delivery economics for a partner service line, see the CAM audit partner pricing strategy.